 The first thing the Acme Coffee Mug Company should do is look for ways to increase the average transaction size for customers.
 See, the CAC remains the same regardless of whether the customer purchases one mug or a dozen mugs.
 So if they can get people to spend more (either up front or over time), it automatically increases their profitability.

 A $3 CAC isn’t great if you’re only making $5 per mug.
 But it’s pretty darn incredible if you’re generating $60 per customer.
-This speaks to the importance of (a) lowering customer acquisition cost while (b) increasing customer lifetime value (CLV).
+This speaks to the importance of (a) calculate customer acquisition cost while (b) increasing customer lifetime value (CLV).
 Find a way to pull both levers at the same time and amazing things will happen.

 Sometimes it’s helpful to understand what other businesses within your space are doing.
 And while we don’t recommend accepting these figures as gospel truth, here are some very basic CAC averages by industry: